btcpayserver/blog/blog/_posts/btcpay-server-1-6-0.md

 ## Automated & customized emails 📧

 We've added preliminary support for sending out emails to your customers based on invoice updates.
 You can now create email rules if you have an SMTP configured in your store settings.
-This means you can send follow-up emails after the invoice is settled or an email to improve the bounce rate on your abandoned cart.
+This means you can send follow-up emails after the invoice is settled (with a link to the new receipt feature)or an email to improve the bounce rate on your abandoned cart.

 ![](/images/customizedemails.png)